Antique China Marks

 - Some marks

-appearing on Japanese porcelain are the same as those used on Chinese porcelain, that was made In China and marked specifically for the Japanese market, in the distant past.
+appearing on Japanese porcelain are the same as those used on Chinese porcelain made In China, that was then marked specifically for the Japanese market, in the not so distant past.

 - Kiln marks,